shivansh2502/School/README.md

 # School
-A RestApi made using Java SpringBoot to perform CRUD operations on 3 databases i.e Mysql, MongoDB, Elastic Search.
-Also used Redis for cashing in the same.
+A RestApi made using Java SpringBoot to perform CRUD operations students entity using 3 different databases i.e Mysql, MongoDB and Elastic Search.
+Also used Redis for cashe in the same.